 The American with Disabilities Act has an excellent FAQ that helps clarify the differences among service dogs, therapy dogs and ESAs.
 It can be a bit confusing even for those familiar with the territory, so it's easy to imagine the confusion and frustration of business owners or other service providers who have to deal with people who claim a therapy dog or ESA is a service animal.

 So how do you know if a dog is legally considered a service animal?
-Ultimately, it's quite simple: A dog is considered a service dog under the law when that dog trained to perform specific tasks that mitigate the handler's disability.
+Ultimately, it's quite simple: A dog is considered a service dog under the law when that dog is trained to perform specific tasks that mitigate the handler's disability.
 It doesn't matter the type of disability the handler has, or whether that disability is physical or psychological.

 To be allowed to go everywhere with a handler, not only must a dog be able to do a job, but the dog must also stay under the handler's control at all times.
 In other words, the dog needs to be leashed or harnessed and has to be able to mind his manners.
 A significant amount of training goes into a service dog's ability to be polite in public.
 The International Association of Assistance Dog Partners has a standard for the minimum training requirements for public access.